The Kiski School: History

+19th century

 In 1888, Andrew W. Wilson founded the school on a wooded hill overlooking the Kiskiminetas River separating Westmoreland County from Indiana County.
 The site had once been a summer resort and mineral spa.
 In the school's first catalog, printed in 1888, Wilson stated that the goal was to establish "a boys' school of high order that would prepare graduates to enter any American college or scientific school."
 There were two other elements of the founding mission.
 First, "to train and develop the moral faculties which at this period of life are so susceptible to culture."
 Second, "to afford all the comforts and as many as possible of the pleasures and advantages of home, during this period of training."

 Forty-two students had graduated by 1894; 26 attended Princeton University.
-The original faculty consisted of just Wilson (who had graduated from Princeton and the University of Pennsylvania Law School) and school co-founder R. William Fair, who taught mathematics.
+The original faculty consisted of just Wilson (who had graduated from Princeton and the University of Pennsylvania Law School) and the school's co-founder, R. William Fair, who taught mathematics.
 Wilson led the school through its first four decades with the assistance of his wife, daughters, sons-in-law, and close friends.

+20th century

-Notably, Alexander James Inglis's first professional job was as a Latin teacher at the school during the 1902–1903 school year.
+Alexander James Inglis's first professional job was as a Latin teacher at the school during the 1902–1903 school year.
 On May 6, 1905, the Psi chapter of the Gamma Delta Psi fraternity, a high school fraternity, was founded at the school.